 As a teacher, Emma has an excellent examination pass rate for practical and theory examinations across all exam boards.
-She has also taught and conducted Edinburgh Revelation Rock-Gospel Choir and run a vocal technique workshop for Edinburgh Napier University’s Drama Society.
-Emma teaches musicianship with the National Youth Choir of Scotland Edinburgh Regional Choir and also works in local schools.
+She has also conducted Edinburgh Revelation Rock-Gospel Choir and run a vocal technique workshop for Edinburgh Napier University’s Drama Society.
+Emma currently teaches musicianship with the National Youth Choir of Scotland Edinburgh Regional Choir and also works in local schools.

 - DipABRSM Vocal Teaching (2012)